digitaltwincentre/digitaltwincentre.github.io/biweeklies/template.md

 ## Pre-meeting stakeholder's reports

 <!-- Please keep in mind that the minutes are publicly available, and that
-private information must be stored elsewhere.  -->
+private information should be stored in the SVN.  -->

 #### Stakeholder 1
 * Discussion Point 1